tenstorrent/tt-buda-demos/first_5_steps/1_install_tt_buda.md

 ### Smoke Test

-With your Python environment with PyBUDA install activated, run the following Python script:
+With your Python environment with PyBuda install activated, run the following Python script:

 ```python
 import pybuda